 You can conduct a survey of the field using virtual reality.
 It is easier for farmers to determine the quality of the soil, to pick up the appropriate crops, and effectively use the soil potential for crop production.

 How is it implemented?
-Sensors are being installed in the field, and they scan the crop.
-An agronomist needs only to bring a tablet or a smartphone to the plant, and he/she receives information about the weather, temperature, plant health, fertilizer needs, and the date of harvesting.
+There are sensors that get installed in the field that scan the crops.
+All an agronomist has to do is point a tablet or a smartphone camera to the plant to receive information about the weather, temperature, plant health, fertilizer needs, and harvesting date.

 How Does the Augmented Reality Work in This Case?

 There are two options for augmented reality implementation: with the help of special glasses or smartphones and tablets.

 Some smartphones have two cameras: one transmits thermal images, and the other is volumetric.
 Sensors that transmit information to the camera are installed in the ground.
 The camera reads the data and displays pop-ups on the screen.
 The smartphone and sensors are all the equipment you need to implement the technology.
 In addition, these sensors are quite inexpensive.